 To address the risks to RITS from critical dependencies on utility providers, the Bank has put in place a number of controls:

-- each operational site has an uninterruptable power supply and a backup power generator system - all external communications links to the two operational sites are via dual geographically separated links, and where possible with different telecommunications providers - the Bank performs regular testing of backup arrangements.
+- Each operational site has an uninterruptable power supply and a backup power generator system; the Bank performs regular testing of backup arrangements. - The majority of the external communications links to data centres are via diverse paths.

 Other FMIs